|

 INNER JOIN three th USING (acol, dcol);

-On small vacuumed tables, the queries were proven to be equivalent and the time for the second query, per EXPLAIN ANALYZE was a bit less than half the time for the first query.
+were proven to be equivalent and the time for the second query,

 It is important to check to be sure your improvements are correct and actually improve the query.
 In this next example one level of improvements makes the query more readable but does not speed it up.
 The second level of improvements turn out to be wrong (!).
 The separation of the two GROUP BY clauses are really needed.
 This second example is a tale of caution.
+In this example we see both SUM() and COUNT(*) and the separation of the two by a subquery that only executes CASE statements.
+These should be able to be collapsed.

 --